admin-ch/CovidCertificate-Examples/README.md

 ## Valuesets

 The valuesets are documented and defined in the ./valueset folder.
-There the [readme](./valuesets) describes the mapping from the original valuesets published the EU to our.
+There the [readme](./valuesets) describes the mapping from the original valuesets published by the EU to ours.
 Then we use the valueset to get the ./cumulated files.
 These files should then contain the merged lists that can be used.
-More infomration and a mapping can be found in the [readme](./cumulated) of the cumulated folder.
+More information and a mapping can be found in the [readme](./cumulated) of the cumulated folder.

 ## Validation

 Use a json validator (ex: [JSON Schema Validator](https://www.jsonschemavalidator.net/)).
-Copy and paste in the "Select schema" field the DGC.schema.json file and in the "Input JSON" one of the example files.
+Copy and paste the DGC.schema.json file in the "Select schema" field and one of the example files in the "Input JSON" field.